jamesfzhang/rdio/README.md

 Author
 -------
-auto-save was created and maintained by [James Zhang](http://jzhang.io).
+Rdio was created and maintained by [James Zhang](http://jzhang.io).
 Give him a shoutout at [@jamesfzhang](https://twitter.com/jamesfzhang) if you have comments or questions.